ArphonePei/ZW3DAPISamples/README.md

 any issues about ZW3D APIs, please feel free to contact:zdn@zwcad.com

-#about ZW3DWizard.vsix
+# About ZW3DWizard.vsix
   this tool is used to create ZW3D project quickly,use this wizard to create project,all proerties have been preset.